supercrab/mpd_oled/FAQ.md

 There are no configuration options to remove the spectrum If you wish to change the layout then you will need to change the code.

-### What code do I change to customise the display
+### What code do I change to customise the display?

 In main.cpp there are two simple functions that draw the layout